Mariunil/ros2-opcua/README.md

                 "sensors" data modelled in ROS 2 and OPC UA.

     Stage 9   - Introduce a web interface for the sensor.
-Web interface should be launched from a seperate .c/.cpp file with web service callable callbacks providing information from the OPC UA information model.
+Web interface should be launched from a separate .c/.cpp file with web service callable callbacks providing information from the OPC UA information model.